-- ◆ Acceptable Frame Type Sets the interface to accept all frame types, including tagged or untagged frames, or only tagged frames.
+- Acceptable Frame Type Sets the interface to accept all frame types, including tagged or untagged frames, or only tagged frames.
 When set to receive all frame types, any received frames that are untagged are assigned to the default VLAN.
 (Options: All, Tagged; Default: All) - Ingress Filtering Determines how to process frames tagged for VLANs for which the ingress port is not a member.
 (Default: Disabled) - Ingress filtering only affects tagged frames. - If ingress filtering is disabled and a port receives frames tagged for VLANs for which it is not a member, these frames will be flooded to all other ports (except for those VLANs explicitly forbidden on this port). - If ingress filtering is enabled and a port receives frames tagged for VLANs for which it is not a member, these frames will be discarded. - Ingress filtering does not affect VLAN independent BPDU frames, such as GVRP or STP.
 However, they do affect VLAN dependent BPDU frames, such as GMRP. - Membership Type Select VLAN membership for each interface by marking the appropriate radio button for a port or trunk: - Tagged: Interface is a member of the VLAN.
-All packets transmitted by the port will be tagged, that is, carry a tag and therefore carry VLAN or CoS information. - Untagged: Interface is a member of the VLAN.
+All packets transmitted by the port will be tagged, that is, carry a tag and therefore carry VLAN or CoS information.

+- Untagged: Interface is a member of the VLAN.
 All packets transmitted by the port will be untagged, that is, not carry a tag and therefore not carry VLAN or CoS information.
-Note that an interface must be assigned to at least one group as an untagged port. - Forbidden: Interface cannot be included as a member of the VLAN. - None: Interface is not a member of the VLAN.
-Packets associated with this VLAN will not be transmitted by the interface.
+Note that an interface must be assigned to at least one group as an untagged port. - Forbidden: Interface cannot be included as a member of the VLAN, either manually or via GVRP.
+For more information, see "Configuring Dynamic VLAN Registration" on page 169.